Brawl ensues after Michigan deals stunning upset loss to rival Ohio State

 (CNN) — An ugly brawl after the final whistle marred Michigan’s shocking upset win over rival Ohio State, who entered the game at the No. 2 team in the nation.

-In the 120th edition of ‘The Game,’ the Buckeyes were a nearly at 20-point favorite at home as they looked to snap a three-game losing streak against their archrivals and secure their place in the Big Ten championship game.
+In the 120th edition of “The Game,” the Buckeyes were nearly a 20-point favorite at home as they looked to snap a three-game losing streak against their archrivals and secure their place in the Big Ten championship game.

 The game was tied at 10 points apiece in the final minute of the game as Michigan drove the ball deep into Ohio State territory.
 Michigan took at 13-10 lead on a 21-yard Dominic Zvada field goal.